stevegardiner26/aws-webservers-creation-guide/README.md

 * Linking Domains to Websites on WebServer (Route 53 & Google Domains)
 * Sending Emails using Php via Amazon SES
 * SSL Verification for Domains
-* Setting up a Git Deploy Webhook
+* Setting up a Git Deploy from Remote

 ## Creation of AWS Account
 The first step on our journey here is creating an aws account.
 So head over to https://aws.amazon.com/ and do that.